MikeDoes/START_HACK_2021/README.md

 # START_HACK_2021

-This is our repository for the Start Hack 2021
+This is our repository for the Start Hack 2021, Mammut case.

 ## Application part